Sathyaraj06/DTO/README.md

 # DTO Proof of Concept

-This POC is developed with Angular 11 as frontend and Dot net core 3.1 as Backend.
+This POC is developed with Angular 11 and Dot net core 3.1.

 ## Installation

 Click on the "installer.bat" in the current path.

-This will run the Dot net application in localhost- "https://localhost:5001" or "http://localhost:5000"
+This will automatically run the Dotnet application in localhost- "https://localhost:5001" or "http://localhost:5000"

 And it will open the Angular application in browser with the datas binded from backend, after 5 secs.